wiverson/htmx-demo/README.md

 Build a [Single Page Application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) or just progressively add dynamic JavaScript functionality to your app without a complicated JavaScript framework.

+HTMX + Spring Boot is also a great way to add dynamic HTML functionality to an existing website, perhaps on a completely different stack (such as WordPress or SquareSpace).

-It's possible to be a "full stack" Java developer and provide rich application functionality without complex tools and frameworks.
+**It's possible to be a "full stack" Java developer and provide rich application functionality without complex tools or JavaScript frameworks.**

 ## Using This Project